ZhixuanZhang77/A-Stable-and-Efficient-Data-Free-Model-Attack-With-Label-Noise-Data-Generation/README.md

 Z. Zhang et al., "A Stable and Efficient Data-free Model Attack with Label-Noise Data Generation," in IEEE Transactions on Information Forensics and Security, 2025, doi: 10.1109/TIFS.2025.3550066.

-we have shared some key codes about this work.
+We have shared some key codes about this work.
 Welcome to compare and cite our work.
 Thanks!

 Some tips you may pay attetion:
 * Our query computation is: query = batch *epoch, which follows [29] and [39].
 Because the query result of the generated data